mathewpareles/LLM-Research/README.md

 <!-- <img src="/images/7.png" alt="10 fold band" width="500"/> -->
 </p>

-There's a very involved calculation you have to do to compute this accurately, and I do it in my thesis.
+In order to accurately simulate the Energy Spectrum of highly-symmetric materials, one has to do a very involved calculation, which I do in my thesis.
+We were able to show that you can create instabilities in rotationally symmetric materials more easily than in arbitrary materials.

 ## Differential Equations and Quantum Computers

-In my undergrad, I did research on using Quantum Computers to simulate Partial Differential Equations.
-People have ways of solving PDEs on digital computers, and the idea was just to translate those methods to be used on a Quantum Computer.
+People have ways of solving PDEs on digital computers, and one idea is to translate those methods to be used on a Quantum Computer.
 Once you have this idea, the steps you take are pretty straightforward.
-Here are some of the simulations I did, which I ran on my laptop (that's right, I simulated a quantum computer on my laptop - this summarizes the state of the art pretty well...)
+Here are some of the simulations I did in my undergraduate research, which I ran on my laptop (that's right, I simulated a quantum computer on my laptop - this summarizes the state of the art pretty well...)

 <p align="center">